 - Having received the necessary information from each potential supplier, the buyer then initiates a trading session that runs in the format of an electronic auction (eAuction).
 During this session, suppliers compete with each other and place bets on the right to win the contract.

 - At the end of the auction, the buyer evaluates its results, selects the best supplier, and then signs a contract.
 Depending on the business context and the type of an eSourcing software, this stage may also involve automation – an electronic portal can automatically send out contracts to those suppliers who won the bid.

 It is important to note that the steps mentioned above may vary, as they mostly depend on processes, practices, and policies established in your company.
 For example, you can send PQQ, ITT, and RFQ earlier or later than stated in our example, or even use additional document types such as request for information (RFI) or request for proposal (RFP).

 Now let's discuss the advantages of moving from traditional sourcing to the eSourcing model:

-In a modern fast-paced business environment, traditional sourcing methods may slow down a company’s growth and development.
-As an enterprise becomes more global, teams have to perform more manual tasks related to the analysis, management, and coordination of the sourcing process.
+In a modern, fast-paced business environment, traditional sourcing management may slow down a company’s growth and development.
+As a company becomes more global, teams have to perform more manual tasks related to managing and coordinating the sourcing and procurement processes.
 The volume of generated data increases too, which may create additional workload and bring chaos, compromising the quality of sourcing decisions.